Wage Garnishment Attorney Based in Lincoln

 Losing a portion of your wages to creditors will likely make your financial difficulties even worse, but our Lincoln wage garnishment lawyer is prepared to help protect your paycheck.
 By filing for bankruptcy, you can stop all pending or ongoing wage garnishments and get the relief you need to reorganize your finances and discharge debts.
 You may also be able to recover some of what was taken from you.
 Our Lincoln bankruptcy attorney can offer the guidance you need to navigate this challenging moment and will work with you to explore and explain all available options.

-If your wages are currently being garnished, do not wait to contact us onlineor call (402) 526-5540.
+If your wages are currently being garnished, do not wait to contact us online or call (402) 526-5540.
 We offer same-day appointments and are available to take your call 24/7.

 If your wages are being garnished, there is a good chance you are drowning in debt.
 Bankruptcy can provide the tools you need to stop wage garnishments and eliminate unsecured debts.
 Simply filing for bankruptcy can facilitate immediate and powerful relief.
 When you file for bankruptcy, you become protected by the automatic stay, a court order that stops all collection actions.
 Once the automatic stay is in effect, all ongoing wage garnishments must cease, and any imminent or pending wage garnishments cannot move forward until the order is lifted.

 You may also be able to get some of your hard-earned money back.
 There is a provision in the Bankruptcy Code that allows you to recover involuntary transfers of your property – including wages – to your creditor, so long as these transfers exceed $600 in value to a single creditor.
 When you file for bankruptcy, we can demand the return of money involved in transfers that meet this requirement.
-Some important facts concerning wage garnishments include:

 - There are limits to the extent creditors can garnish your wages.
 Creditors can only garnish disposable wages, for example.
 Your disposable wages refer to all wages left over after you deduct certain qualifying expenses.